The name says it all...

 The logical fallacies of William Lane Craig

 Christian apologist and debater, William Lane Craig, says that a sound argument must a) be logically valid, and b) its premises must be true.
-This is indeed, a good definition of a deductive philosophical argument.
+This is indeed, a pretty good definition of a deductive philosophical argument.

 WLC violates a) by making numerous logical fallacies.
 He also violates b) by making many assumptions, some of which are outright false, and some of which are unproven.
 As my refutation articles discuss some of his assumptions, we shall now shift our focus to the sorts of logical fallacies WLC employs.